Curve-billed thrasher: Similar species

 Because its coloration is similar to Bendire's thrasher, the two birds are easily mistaken for one another.
 The bill of the curve-billed is all black, while that of Bendire's is paler down to the lower mandible, showing a dark grey with a basal area that does not feature a stark contrast.
 The upper and lower mandibles of the curve-billed are curved, while the upper is curved and lower is essentially straight for the Bendires'.
 Although geographic variances for the curve-billed can make discerning breast patterns difficult, the curve-billed has a tendency to display larger and rounder spots overall on its breast, in contrast to the Bendires' smaller, more pronounced markings shaped like arrowheads.
 However, curve-billed thrashers can also present this feature.
 Bendires' typically have yellow eyes while curve-billed eyes are typically orange, but Bendires' can have variations that appear yellow-orange while some curve-billed eyes are red-orange, yellow-orange, or yellow.
-The curve-billed is heavier and is more likely to inhabit suburban regions; Bendires' are likely to avoid dense vegetation such as mesquite and prefers open grassland with scattered yucca or around hedgegrows in agricultural areas.
+The curve-billed is heavier and is more likely to inhabit suburban regions; Bendires' are likely to avoid dense vegetation such as mesquite and prefers open grassland with scattered yucca or around hedgerows in agricultural areas.
 The song call of Bendire's is said to be more melodic and continuous with a chuck, while the curve-billed is known for its whit-wheet calls.

 Some of the aforementioned differences, such as streaks on the breast, bill shape and eye color are even more prominent in juveniles of the two species.

 Habitat and distribution

 The curve-billed thrasher is commonly found throughout the southwestern United States from Arizona's Sonoran Desert across New Mexico to west Texas, southeastern Colorado and southwestern Kansas as well as most of Mexico from the Sonoran-Chihuahuan Deserts and south through the Mexican Plateau into Central Tamaulipas, inland to Oaxaca, and on the coast of Sonora to Nayarit.
 Vagrants have been found in bordering states of its range, as far north as North Dakota, Alberta and Manitoba and as far east as Florida.
 Palmeri types have been spotted in Florida, while curvirostre have been found in Iowa on several occasions.
 Other than previously noted exceptions, the curve-billed is essentially non-vagrant.

-In comparison with other desert thrashers, the curve-billed is not as particular with habitats and can be found from ground level up to 3,000 m.
+In comparison with other desert thrashers, the curve-billed is not as particular with habitats and can be found from sea-level up to 3,000 m.
 It generally resides where cholla and saguaro cacti, ocotillo, mesquites, palo verde, and creosote bushes are prevalent.
 It can also be located along woodland edges, piñon, dry desert bushland and areas within its region where cacti are present.
 If there is an adequate amount of desert vegetation near human habitation, along with feeders, the curve-billed can adapt within these environments.